Table of Contents

 Environmental Exposures and Disease Clusters

-Physical geography directly impacts human health by shaping exposure to environmental hazards.
-GIS is used to map disease clusters relative to sources of pollution such as industrial sites, waste dumps, or flood-prone areas.
-For example, studies have linked proximity to certain soil types with higher rates of respiratory illness due to dust particles.
-By overlaying health statistics with physical geography layers, researchers can identify statistically significant correlations that guide public health interventions.
-This approach has been particularly effective in tracking waterborne diseases after floods, where GIS helps predict which settlements are at risk based on topography and drainage networks.
+Physical geography influences human health by determining exposure to environmental hazards.
+GIS plays a critical role in mapping disease clusters in relation to pollution sources such as industrial sites, waste dumps, or flood-prone areas.
+For example, certain soil types have been linked to elevated respiratory illnesses due to airborne dust particles.
+By overlaying health outcome data with environmental and topographical layers, researchers identify statistically significant spatial correlations that guide targeted public health interventions.

 Access to Healthcare in Remote Areas